Skip to main content

 External package:

-The mysql provider id is a compatibility alias for the kl-mysql-storage npm package.
+The mysql provider id is a compatibility alias for the kl-plugin-storage-mysql npm package.
 Install the external package in the host environment that loads Kanban Lite:

 The package exports both cardStoragePlugin and attachmentStoragePlugin, and preserves the lazy mysql2 load semantics.